xinaovo/AI8051U-Dhrystone-UART/README.md

 # AI8051U Dhrystone

-This repository contains Dhrystone benchmark project files for AI8051U MCU.
+This repository contains Dhrystone benchmark project files for STC AI8051U MCU.

 The benchmark result is output through `UART 1(P1.6 as RX, P1.7 as TX)` with serial settings `115200 8 N 1`.
 The MCU should run at 40MHz to match the clock settings of this project.
+You may use `AI8051U-34K64.cfg` for AI-ISP(formerly STC-ISP) MCU programming software config.

-I'm using Dhrystone v2.1 from https://github.com/Keith-S-Thompson/dhrystone .
+I'm using Dhrystone v2.1 from https://github.com/Keith-S-Thompson/dhrystone for this project.
 After modifying part of Dhrystone for this cursed platform, it seems to work fine now.
 An example result is shown below.
+The development environment of this project is Keil C251.
+For development environment setup, refer to STC datasheet/user manual for detailed instructions.

 ```log
 AI8051U Dhrystone Benchmark